TsedeyT/moodle-block_assignment_daterollover/Readme.txt

 2. go to the course page you want to adjust and turn editing on which is located in the top right corner, you must have administrative privilage to do this.

-3. go to add the block , from the drop down menu, you will see Date Rollover.
+3. go to add the block , from the drop down menu, you will see Assignment Date Rollover.

 4. adjust individual dates as desired.